briandailey/briandailey.github.com/_posts/2016-02-07-beyond-the-code-pytennessee-2016-keynote.md

 all, the final talk of a long weekend and it bumped up right against the Super Bowl.

+The video is available on [YouTube](https://www.youtube.com/watch?v=wU-dEeMNvR8&feature=youtu.be) (thanks to Scott Burns for recording) but reading is much easier than watching my awkward presentation.

 Here is the text of my talk.
 I did not use any slides, other than rotating through some nice Impressionist art.